fagan2888/pyppe/README.md

 # pyppe
-A pypi for portfolio performance evaluation.
+A pypi for portfolio performance evaluation. - Oct 2018